 It Is Time To Get Operational Flow Measurement Uncertainty Under Control

-Current oil & gas market conditions are putting greater focus on enhancing profitability using existing assets.
+Current oil & gas market conditions are putting greater focus on enhancing profitability without acquiring new assets.
 This has also intensified the tension between cost and risk.
 Even investments that can optimize costs, minimize losses, or mitigate operational risk are being scrutinized much more diligently today.

 Flow measurement is a critical component in measuring for losses and for accurate custody transfer, so there is no doubt that many operators are feeling the urgency to improve fiscal metering data, preserve asset integrity, streamline compliance, and minimize profit loss.
 But how can metering operators, especially in natural gas transport and trade applications, obtain evidence that flowmeters are “fit-for-purpose” in real-life operational conditions to be able to generate highly accurate flow measurement and cost savings?

 Current international gas measurement standards for fiscal flowmeters focus only on the design and installation of the meters and don’t cover meter performance under field conditions which can change during operation.
 For instance, AGA and API standards as well as OIML R-137 approval don’t provide conclusive evidence for field robustness and don’t guarantee that fiscal flowmeters will stay within acceptable uncertainty levels under typical real-life operating conditions such as dust, blockage of flow conditioners, buildup on the pipe walls, liquid carry over, etc. unless these meters are removed and sent to a flow lab for recalibration.